 The best thing that I can suggest is getting the express line passes.
 Some of the rides will have you waiting for hours if you have a normal pass so by having the express pass you will get on a lot more rides.
 Oh, and get a map.
 You will need it, believe me.

-By Suzy at Suzy The Explorer
+Recommended by Suzy at Suzy The Explorer

 A galaxy far, far, away